WRITING FOR WELLBEING

 Courses

-• WRITING AS THERAPY FOUR-PART COURSE
+• WRITING FOR WELLBEING FOUR-PART COURSE

 This course can be undertaken online or in person.
 It runs for four weeks, two hours contact time per week.

-• WRITING AS THERAPY ONE-OFF WORKSHOP
+• WRITING FOR WELLBEING ONE-OFF WORKSHOP

 This workshop runs for two hours and can be undertaken in person or online.